HookRace/hookrace-web/www/_posts/2015-01-01-what-is-special-about-nim.markdown

 For the server we need to [get the Nimble package manager](https://github.com/nim-lang/nimble) and run `nimble install jester`.
 Now we can use the [Jester web framework](https://github.com/dom96/jester) and write our `server.nim`:

 {% highlight nimrod %}
-import jester, asyncdispatch, json, strutils, times, sets, htmlgen, strtabs
+import jester, asyncdispatch, json, strutils, times, sets, htmlgen, strtabs, httpcore

 var
   visitors = 0